UI/UX Designer$ 60k/Year Flexible Long-term

 Are you a User Experience & User Interface Designer with strong experience in the design of mobile and web applications?
 Do you have excellent analytical and problem-solving skills with the ability to make independent decisions and implement creative decisions based on research findings?
-If you are the combination of a strong front-end coder with talent for design, you will enjoy this role.
+If you are the combination of a strong front-end coder with the talent for design, you will enjoy this role.

 As UX/UI Designer - you will lead the execution of all the customer-facing design on social media, the blog, on the website and in advertising.
 We use a CMS so you will be an expert at creating and adapting templates for distribution across desktop and mobile platforms.
 As the expert on design, you will ensure the performance of multimedia campaigns meets the quality bar of the senior executives and functional groups.